joemasilotti/masilotti.com/_posts/2021-01-28-xctest-name-readability.md

 And because of how XCTest groups these, you can’t run one without the other.
 Only one little diamond appears on the file, not on each context.

-Finally, you are now _always_ an additional “layer” nested.
+Finally, you are now _always_ an additional "layer" nested.
 Instead of writing tests at level 2 (class -> function) you are now at level 3 (class -> function -> activity).
 This doesn’t bother me too much, but it is worth calling out.

 ## Quick library